Plurality in Spatial Voting Games with constant $\beta$: Introduction

-\paragraph{Related work} A well known relaxation for concept of plurality points in Euclidean space is the yolk ~\cite{Mckelvey86,MGF89,FGM88,GW19,Miller2015}, which is the smallest ball intersecting every median hyperplane~$^{\ref{foot:medianHyper}}$ of $V$.
+\paragraph{Related work} A well known relaxation for the concept of plurality points in Euclidean space is the yolk ~\cite{Mckelvey86,MGF89,FGM88,GW19,Miller2015}, which is the smallest ball intersecting every median hyperplane~$^{\ref{foot:medianHyper}}$ of $V$.
 The center of the yolk is a good heuristic for a plurality point (see \cite{MG08} for a list of properties the yolk posses).
 Notice that the definition of $\beta$-plurality applies for any metric space, not necessarily Euclidean as in the concept of yolk.

-Another relaxation studied by Lin \etal is the ``minimum cost plurality problem''.
-Here given a set of voters $V$ with some cost function, the goal is to find a set $W$ of minimum cost such that $V\setminus W$ contains a plurality point.
+Another relaxation studied by Lin \etal\cite{LWWC15} is the ``minimum cost plurality problem''.
+Here, given a set of voters $V$ with some cost function, the goal is to find a set $W$ of minimum cost such that $V\setminus W$ contains a plurality point.
+They prove that the problem is NP-hard in general. de Berg, Gudmundsson, and Mehr \cite{BGM18} (improving over \cite{LWWC15}) provided an $O(n^4\cdot d^2)$ time algorithm for the case of equal costs.

 A main drawback of the spatial voting model in the realistic political context was underlined by Stokes~\cite{Stokes63}.
 The claim is that this model does not take into account the so-called ``valence issues'': qualities of the candidates such as charisma and competence~\cite{ECGV18}, a strong party support~\cite{Wiseman06}, and even the campaign spending~\cite{Herrera08}.
 Therefore, several more realistic models have been proposed (see, e.g., \cite{GR19,GHR11,SCSW11}).
 A common model is the multiplicative model which was introduced by Hollard and Rossignol~\cite{HR08}, and is defined for two-candidate spatial voting model.
-This model is closely related to the concept of $\beta$-plurality, and is similar to it in the case of a two-player game.
+This model is closely related to the concept of $\beta$-plurality.
+In more detail, in \cite{HR08} there are two candidates with given valences $\sigma_1,\sigma_2$, and they need to choose policies $x_1,x_2\in \R^d$, respectively.
+A voter $a\in\R^d$ prefers the first candidate if $\frac{1}{\sigma_1}\cdot\|x_1-a\|_2<\frac{1}{\sigma_2}\cdot\|x_2-a\|_2$ (and the second if $\frac{1}{\sigma_1}\cdot\|x_1-a\|_2>\frac{1}{\sigma_2}\cdot\|x_2-a\|_2$).
+In their study, the valences are fixed, and the candidates are choosing polices in order to win the election.
+However, the information about the preferred policies of the voters (points in $\R^d$) is not given in full (e.g., only their distribution is given).
+In contrast, in our paper all the information about the voters is known, and we are looking for the minimum valence that will allow a candidate to choose a single policy, so that he will win the election against any other policy represented by a candidate with valence $1$.